Deng-Zhihao/qutuam-3-body/README.md

 |Yuto Morohoshi|-|Mentor|

 ## Target
-Understanding the dynamics of nuclear is crucial for particle physics research.
-For simple nuclears, Hamiltonian including up to 2-body interactions is sufficient for simulating their dynamics.
-However, for larger nuclears, $\text{}^3H$ and $\text{}^4He$ for instance, including 2-body interactions only shows disperancy with experiment value.
-On the other hand, Hamiltonian including 3-body interactions agree with the experiment well.
-Classical computers usually struggle in simulation with 3-body Hamiltonian.
-Quantum computing can help in accelarating the calculation.
-In this research, we tried different quantum computing algorithms for simulating 3-body Hamiltonian.
+Understanding nuclear dynamics is central to modern nuclear and particle physics.
+For the lightest systems, Hamiltonians with only two-body interactions often reproduce observed behavior.
+As nuclei grow—e.g., ³H and ⁴He—two-body models alone yield clear discrepancies with experiment, while adding irreducible three-body forces restores agreement.
+Unfortunately, faithfully treating three-body Hamiltonians strains classical computation because the Hilbert space and interaction terms scale steeply.
+Quantum computing offers a path forward: by natively representing quantum states and entanglement, it can reduce the cost of simulating realistic nuclear interactions.
+In this work, we benchmark several quantum algorithms for simulating three-body nuclear Hamiltonians and assess their accuracy, resource requirements, and prospects for near-term hardware.

 ## Method and Results
 ### 1. Quantum Phase Estimation